FC Buffalo

 FC Buffalo is an American soccer club based in Buffalo, New York, United States, with teams in men's and women's soccer.

 Founded in 2009, the men's team plays in the USL League Two, a national amateur league at the fourth tier of the American Soccer Pyramid, in the Midwest Division.
-In 2021, club owner Nicholas Mendola announced the launch of a women's soccer team, which started play in United Women's Soccer in May and went on to win consecutive division titles.
+In 2021, club owner Nicholas Mendola announced the launch of a women's soccer team, which started play in United Women's Soccer in May and went on to win four consecutive division titles.
+They are now in USL W League.

-The team plays its home games at All-High Stadium, its home for 11 of 13 seasons.
-All-High famously played the role of Wrigley Field in the Robert Redford vehicle The Natural (film).
+The team plays its home games at Coyer Field, the stadium of the Buffalo State Bengals.
 The team's colors are blue, gold and white.

-FC Buffalo participates in the Erie County Derby against Erie Commodores FC, a regional NPSL rivalry featuring two clubs in different states but counties of the same name.
-FC Buffalo also participates in the Western New York Derby against Rochester Lancers and the I-90 Derby against Syracuse FC.
+FC Buffalo participates in the Erie County Derby against Erie Commodores FC, a regional rivalry featuring two clubs in different states and different leagues who share counties of the same name.
+FC Buffalo also participated in the Western New York Derby against Rochester Lancers and the I-90 Derby against Syracuse FC.

 History

 Founding and inaugural season

-FC Buffalo joined the NPSL as an expansion franchise in 2009 and took part in its first competitive season in 2010.
+FC Buffalo joined the NPSL as an expansion franchise in 2009 and took part in its first competitive season in 2010 with games held at Robert E. Rich All High Stadium.
 While not a continuation of either franchise, FC Buffalo follows in the footsteps of two other recent Buffalo-based teams that competed in the NPSL: Queen City FC and Buffalo City FC.
-The team is owned by a group of five Buffalonians: Joshua Batten, Scott Frauenhofer, Donny Kutzbach, Nick Mendola and Ray Siminski.
+The team was formed by a group of seven Buffalonians: Donny Kutzbach, Brent Garner, Ryan Knapp, Nick Mendola, Joshua Batten, Scott Frauenhofer, and Ray Siminski.
+In the off-season following the 2022 season, supporters' group member Jonathan Baird invested in the club's ownership.

 The club had a contest for fans to submit a nickname and after much debate and thousands of votes cast, "Blitzers" was chosen.
 The vote was aided by Buffalo native and CNN broadcaster Wolf Blitzer airing an interview with owners Nick Mendola and Scott Frauenhofer discussing the contest.
+The supporters' group is named "The Situation Room" after Blitzer's primetime news program on CNN.

 ESPN correspondent Vincent Thomas commented: "Although the 'Blitzers' nickname has ended up being a pretty deft marketing move, it's more legit than a ploy.
 The term blitz comes from the German word for lightning, which is all over the team's logo and the city's municipal flag.
 And, of course, there's a mutual fondness between Blitzer and his hometown."

 The Blitzers finished their opening campaign with six wins, two draws and four losses.
 They were the only team to defeat the Keystone Conference champion FC Sonic.